| CONTROVERSY:ORIGINS

 Vedic knowledge south, Sri Shankaracharya revived it in

+the north.
 All this brings us back to politics as the main contributor

 to the Aryan-Dravidian divide including linguistics.
 The